 The insidious nature of tobacco makes it impossible to know just how many cigarettes can be smoked before the onset of disease.
 And some people, of course, can smoke for many years without a problem.
-It’s the accumulative affect, however, that little by little, infiltrates the delicate membranes of the lungs and gradually deteriorates their functionality.
-The accumulative affects of anger work in the same way.
+It’s the accumulative effect, however, that little by little infiltrates the delicate membranes of the lungs and gradually deteriorates their functionality.
+The accumulative effects of anger work in the same way.

 But isn't anger just a thought?
 How could that hurt me?

 While it is true that some expressions of anger do begin as thoughts, negatively-charged thoughts usually end in emotion.
 Anger is a verb: you seethe, rage, boil, burn, erupt.

 Personal boundaries maintained with compassion and clear communication usually feel more appropriate than anger expressed from a defensive posture, since responding from a position of neutrality yields more positive results.
 Since something can be learned from any life experience, however, both choices are valid.